konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/barcode-scanner/index.md

 ---

-Finally, we'll create a `CustomExtractionAI` class that uses all the earlier defined functions to extract the barcode from a [Document](https://dev.konfuzio.com/sdk/sourcecode.html?highlight=document#document).
+Finally, we'll create a `BarcodeExtractionAI` class that uses all the earlier defined functions to extract the barcode from a [Document](https://dev.konfuzio.com/sdk/sourcecode.html?highlight=document#document).

 ```python
 from typing import Dict, List